writethedocs/www/docs/guide/writing/docs-principles.rst

 ~~~~~~~~~

 *Structure content to help readers identify and skip over concepts which
-they already understand or see are not relevant to their immediate
+they already understand or are not relevant to their immediate
 questions.*

 Burying concepts in prose and verbiage demands more time from readers